cloudflare/cloudflare-docs/products/ruleset-engine/src/content/about.md

 For example:
 * If a [URL Rewrite Rule](https://developers.cloudflare.com/rules/transform/url-rewrite) #1 updates the URI path or the query string of a request, URL Rewrite Rule #2 will not take these earlier changes into consideration.
 * If a [HTTP Request Header Modification Rule](https://developers.cloudflare.com/rules/transform/request-header-modification) #1 sets the value of a request header, HTTP Request Header Modification Rule #2 will not be able to read or evaluate this new value.
-* If a URL Rewrite Rule updates the URI path or query string of a request, the `http.request.uri`, `http.request.uri.*`, and `http.request.full_uri` fields will have a different value in the phase after the `http_request_transform` phase (where URL Rewrite Rules are executed).
+* If a URL Rewrite Rule updates the URI path or query string of a request, the `http.request.uri`, `http.request.uri.*`, and `http.request.full_uri` fields will have a different value in phases after the `http_request_transform` phase (where URL Rewrite Rules are executed).

 ---